 1. B.S.
-BIOLOGY (3 concentrations: Biology, Ecology, Physiology & Behavior)
+BIOLOGY (3 concentrations: General Biology, Ecology, Physiology & Behavior)

 The Department of Biology is equipped with state-of-the-art laboratories and facilities for biological studies.
 These facilities are accessible to undergraduates for use in laboratory courses and research projects.
 The department strongly encourages students to participate in faculty-directed research, maintains specially-equipped laboratories for this purpose, and provides awards for those students who work on these projects.
 The Center for Research of the College of Science and Health offers a limited number of summer research grants for qualified upper-level undergraduate students.

-This innovative program emphasizes coursework and training in many aspects of molecular biology, genetics, plant tissue culture, animal cell culture, DNA analysis tecniques, protein isolation and recombinant DNA techniques.
+The Biotechnology program emphasizes coursework and training in many aspects of molecular biology, genetics, plant tissue culture, animal cell culture, DNA analysis techniques, protein isolation and recombinant DNA techniques.
 Students with the required grade point average may enter the biotechnology master's degree program directly.
-This program was developed in response to a need, based on the large number of biotechnology and pharmaceutical firms in the state, for personnel with expertise in all phases of biotechnology.
 The program is designed not only to train students in the necessary technical skills but also to provide them with the theoretical basis for continued study.
 Graduates are prepared to pursue further graduate study in biotechnology, molecular biology, biochemistry, and other related areas or to obtain employment in academic, clinical, industrial, or government research laboratories.

 Our Pre-Professional Tracks are designed to guide and support students as they prepare for a career in health-related sciences (e.g., medical, dental, veterinary, physical therapy et al.).
 Dr. Claire Leonard is the advisement coordinator.
-Students interested in one or more of these areas are encouraged to join the BBC, FHP or LAMP clubs, which focus on preparation for professional schools.
-The most recent addition to our Pre-Professional options is Pre-Physical Therapy -- a 3 + 3 year collaborative effort between WPUNJ and the University of Medicine and Dentistry of New Jersey (UMDNJ).
+Students interested in one or more of these areas are encouraged to join the Future Health-Care Professional's club, which focuses on preparation for professional school.
+The most recent additions to our Pre-Professional options are the Pre-Physical Therapy and Pre-Physician's Assistant, a 3 + 3 year collaborative effort between WPUNJ and the Rutgers School of Health Related Professions.

 The Department of Biology admits freshmen, transfer and second baccalaureate degree students who meet criteria for admission to William Paterson University.
 We encourage you to visit the department, especially if you have questions about high school advanced placement courses, and transfer credits.